-The application of laser welding in stainless steel occupies a very important position, especially in the automotive industry, the body is all connected by welding.
+Laser welding of stainless steel plays a crucial role, especially in the automotive industry where the entire body of a vehicle is connected by welding.

 1. Overview of laser welding

-In brief, the process of laser welding is to use the high-power laser beam focused by the optical system to irradiate the surface of the material to be welded, then make full use of the light energy absorption of the material to heat and other treatment, and finally form a welding joint after cooling.
+In essence, the laser welding process involves focusing a high-powered laser beam onto the surface of the material to be welded, using the light energy absorption of the material to generate heat, and then forming a welding joint after cooling.

-In general, laser welding is mainly divided into thermal conduction welding and deep penetration welding.
+Laser welding can be broadly classified into two categories: thermal conduction welding and deep penetration welding.

 2. Damage of welding deformation and main factors affecting welding deformation

-The main factors affecting welding deformation are welding current, pulse width and frequency.
+The main factors that impact welding deformation are the welding current, pulse width, and frequency.

-When the pulse width reaches a certain extent, the heat conduction energy consumption of the material surface also increases, causing liquid to splash out of the molten pool through evaporation.
+When the pulse width reaches a certain point, the heat conduction energy consumption of the material surface also increases, causing liquid to splash out of the molten pool through evaporation.
 This results in a decrease in the cross-sectional area of the solder joint and affects its strength.

 3. Effective measures to avoid laser welding deformation

-In order to reduce the deformation of laser welding and improve the welding quality of stainless steel plate, it can start from optimizing the welding process parameters, and the specific operation methods are as followed:
+To reduce the deformation during laser welding and improve the quality of welding for stainless steel plates, the following steps can be taken to optimize the welding process parameters:

 3.1 Actively introduce the orthogonal experiment method

-Generally, welding current, pulse width and laser frequency are selected as the key objects, and the welding deformation is regarded as the index and controlled at the minimum.
+Typically, welding current, pulse width, and laser frequency are selected as key variables, with welding deformation serving as the index to be minimized.

 3.2 Selection of orthogonal table

-In general, the level number of experimental factors should be consistent with the level number in orthogonal table, and the number of factors should be less than the number of columns in orthogonal table.
+In general, the number of levels for the experimental factors should match the number of levels in the orthogonal table, and the number of factors should be fewer than the number of columns in the orthogonal table.

 3.3 Range analysis of test results

-According to the test results of stainless steel plate with thickness of 0.5 mm, the range difference of each column is not equal, which proves that different levels of each element have particularity, and the influence is not the same.
+According to the test results for a 0.5 mm thick stainless steel plate, the range of each column was found to be unequal, indicating that different levels of each factor have unique impacts and are not equally influential.

-For the stainless steel plate with the thickness of 0.8 mm, the current, pulse width and frequency should be controlled at 124 A, 8 ms and 4 Hz respectively to ensure the minimum deformation on the basis of meeting the tensile strength of the weld.
+For a 0.8 mm thick stainless steel plate, the current, pulse width, and frequency should be controlled at 124 A, 8 ms, and 4 Hz, respectively, in order to minimize deformation while still meeting the required tensile strength of the weld.

-While avoiding steel plate welding deformation, the welding quality can be improved to promote the healthy development of related fields.
+By avoiding deformation, the welding quality can be improved, promoting the continued growth and development of related industries.

-So the welding personnel can take the orthogonal experiment method to obtain the best process parameters of different thickness steel plate, combined with the welding parameters to continuously improve the welding quality, so as to avoid the occurrence of steel plate deformation.
+To mitigate these problems, welding personnel can use the orthogonal experiment method to determine the best process parameters for different thicknesses of steel plates, and continuously improve welding quality by combining these parameters with welding parameters.
+This can help to avoid the occurrence of steel plate deformation.